 Standard testing - non-whole genome sequencing

 Our standard test order form (non-WGS) can be used for most requests.
-To avoid unnecessary delays or possible sample rejection, please ensure you are familiar with our referral requirements (included below the order form) and specimen requirements.
+To avoid unnecessary delays or possible sample rejection, please ensure you are familiar with our ordering requirements (included below the order form) and specimen requirements.

 M numbers and details of gene targets included in each test can be found in the national genomic test directory.
 All the gene targets listed for the clinical indication tested will be analysed.
 Only pertinent findings will be reported in the final report.